SEMICeu/DCAT-AP/releases/2.1.1/usageguide-identifiers.md

 ### example guideline: share metadata of all identifiers

 The guidelines advice that instead of sharing the main identifier solely as a literal, also to share metadata about it.
-In case a harvesting process encounters a _main identifier_ without the metadata information, the harvester is recommended to add the information within it capabilities.
+In case when the harvesting process encounters a _main identifier_ without the metadata information, the harvester is recommended to add the information within it capabilities.

 ```
 ex:cat1 a dcat:Catalog.